 2. Heckfield Place, Hampshire

-Heckfield Place is located in a secluded corner of Hampshire and a gentle Georgian home at the heart of 438 acres of a forever-evolving landscape.
+The next on our list of hotels for eco-conscious travellers is Heckfield Place.
+It is located in a secluded corner of Hampshire and is a gentle Georgian home at the heart of 438 acres of a forever-evolving landscape.
 From the Upper and Lower Walled Gardens, an arboretum and sweeping pleasure grounds to the meandering River Whitewater and Upper and Lower Lakes, it’s a 45-room hotel that’s absolutely rooted in nature.

 Centred on sustainability, Heckfield’s biomass centre powers water and central heating.
-An aerobic digester that processes all recyclable waste provides compost for the garden.
+An anaerobic digester that processes all recyclable waste provides compost for the garden.

 The hotel harvests rainwater and uses LED lamps throughout all of the bedrooms and public areas.
 They are aiming to be free of all single-use plastic and moving away from using the material in any part of the running of the hotel, including bottling their own water.